syrkis/miiii/paper/main.typ

   caption: [Plotting a neuron: (left) The activation of a particular neuron as $x_0$ and $x_1$ varies from $0$ to $p$. (right) The same processed with a fast Fourier transform to active frequencies ($omega$).], )<plot_example>

-Note that in `esch` plots, when appropriate, only the top leftmost $37 times 37$ slice is shown, to not overwhelm the reader.
-Visualizations are available in the Appendix.
+Note that in `esch` plots, when appropriate, only the top leftmost $37 times 37$ slice is shown so as not to overwhelm the reader.

 == Mechanistic interpretability process

 Recall that a combination of linear products is itself a linear product.
 Therefore, as a mechanistic interpretability rule of thumb, one should look at the outputs of the non-linear transformations.
-In our case, that will be the attention weights and the intermediate representations with each transformer block's feed-forward output (which follows the ReLU activation).
+In our case, that will be the attention weights and the intermediate representations within the transformer block's feed-forward output (which follows the ReLU activation).
-Additionally, the embedding layers will be inspected using Fourier analysis, and singular value decomposition.
+Additionally, the embedding layers will be inspected using Fourier analysis and singular value decomposition.
 As mentioned in @mi, our interpretability approach combines activation visualization with frequency analysis to understand the learned algorithmic patterns.
-Following @nanda2023, we analyze both the attention patterns and the learned representations through several lenses:
+Following #cite(<nanda2023>, form: "prose", style:"american-psychological-association"), we analyze both the attention patterns and the learned representations through several lenses:

 === Attention visualization